camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 Note: The first symbol denotes seconds, not minutes as in normal Unix cron.

-The recurring time duration option is better suited for handling relative timers, which are calculated in respect to some particular point in time (e.g. time when user task was started), while cron expressions can handle absolute timers - which is particularly useful for timer start events.
+The recurring time duration option is better suited for handling relative timers, which are calculated in respect to some particular point in time (e.g., the time when a user task was started), while cron expressions can handle absolute timers - which is particularly useful for timer start events.

 ## Expressions